jsdelivrbot/The-Solar-System/README.md

 ## How to use:
+If you've been on Codepen for front-end experiments then you will find writing superbooks super easy.
+Check out some of the [demos](http://codepen.io/marvindanig/public/) there that went on to become a part of this book.

+## A Quick Tutorial:
 Feel free to use any of the code or context for your own project.

-Most likely you're gonna need the CSS (style) to scale text across mobile, tablets and desktop.
+It is very likely that you're gonna need the appropriate CSS rules that scale the text across mobile, tablets and desktop.
 Observe the very small amount CSS that is required!

-## Additional reference:
-If you're into Codepen for front-end experiments then you might want to check out some of these [pieces](http://codepen.io/marvindanig/public/) too.

 ## Contributing

-Feel free to contribute to this book too.
-It's an ever expanding book with anything interesting about Science, Space and Astronomy that you can befit the scope of Superbook.
+Feel free to contribute, fix or improve code of this book.
+Astronomy is a never ending field, and any piece of knowelegde or visual or scientific explanation ismore than welcome from you.

 1. Fork it ( https://github.com/bubblin/The-Solar-System/fork )
 2. Create your feature branch (`git checkout -b my-new-page`)